This article may contain links from our affiliate partners. Please read how we make money!

 This Dosa with Coconut Chutney recipe is a classic southern Indian breakfast that’s very traditional and delicious.
 It’s gluten-free and only requires a few ingredients.
 You can also try a homemade coconut chutney to mix in some tropical flavors.

-5. Kara podi kozhukattai (Rice Flour Dumplings)
+5. Kara Podi Kozhukattai (Rice Flour Dumplings)

 These Kara podi kozhukattai spiced rice-based “dumplings” are a delicious, flavourful breakfast idea.
 They’re freezer-friendly once prepared or cooked, so you can easily double batch them for next week!